 The first floor of Bostock will be renovated during Summer and Fall 2014, to create a centralized physical space on campus next spring that invites discovery, experimenting and collaboration.
 In the Research Commons you’ll find

-- Data and GIS Lab (relocated from Perkins Library Level 2)
+- Data and Visualization Lab

 - Workshop and presentation space, for groups small (6-8) and large (up to 45-50)

 - Project rooms, multiple sizes, both reservable and drop-in

 - Library personnel, available on site and by appointment for consulting and assistance